AMD CEO encouraged by Black Friday PC sales

 Sales over the Thanksgiving weekend and the holidays in general are closely watched by investors.
 U.S. retailers can generate a third of their sales and up to half of their annual profit in November and December.

-Like its larger rival Intel (INTC.O), Sunnyvale, California-based AMD was caught flat-footed in recent years with the emergence and fast growth of mobile devices.
+Like its larger rival Intel, Sunnyvale, California-based AMD was caught flat-footed in recent years with the emergence and fast growth of mobile devices.

 Shares of AMD were up 0.53 percent at $1.88.